Pupils with disabilities attend mainstream education at all levels, from pre-primary to upper secondary education.

 Each school, as part of the definition of the three-year educational offer plan (PTOF), draws up the Inclusion plan establishing the use of resources, including overcoming architectural barriers and identifying facilitators.

 In every school there is a working group for inclusion (GLI), made up of teachers, support teachers, administrative staff, specialists of the local health authority.
-The GLI, chaired by the school head, supports the teachers’ council in the definition and implementation of the Inclusion plan, as well as teachers’ and class councils in the implementation of the Individualised educational plan (PEI).
+The GLI, chaired by the school head, supports the teachers’ council in the definition and implementation of the Inclusion plan, as well as teachers’ and class councils in the implementation of the Individualised educational plans for the pupils with disabilities.

 School staff now includes also the so called ‘support teachers’ who have received a specific initial training focused on support teaching activities for pupils with disabilities.
 Support teachers are assigned to the class where the pupil with disability is included instead of to the single pupil.
 Support teachers are part of the team of class teachers they are assigned to and take part to all planning and assessment activities and decisions.
 Support teachers’ main task is to boost inclusion by applying specific teaching strategies, also in collaboration with the other class teachers.